MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/HotelRoomReservation.md

 ---
-title: HotelRoomReservation - Common Data Model | Microsoft Docs
+title: HotelRoomReservation in eventManagement - Common Data Model | Microsoft Docs
 description: Each record of this type tracks a single request made by an event attendee (through the registration portal) to reserve a hotel room from the available hotel allocations
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Hotel Room Reservation
+# Hotel Room Reservation in eventManagement

 Each record of this type tracks a single request made by an event attendee (through the registration portal) to reserve a hotel room from the available hotel allocations